My track record is here: www.paul Gogarty.com/election

 Expand medical card thresholds

-Work towards a GP card for all
+Work towards a GP card for all - but only based on capacity of GPs to deal with priority patients

 ---